-Learn a new word every day with a customizable Home Screen widget.
+Learn an Old English word every day with customizable widgets.

 The design of the Wordhord is inspired by the lines and colours used in medieval manuscripts.
 Even dark mode is influenced by a medieval-style “dark mode” where manuscripts were inscribed in gold on pages dyed a deep bluish-black.

 Gold shimmer!
 Many manuscripts would shimmer under the light due to their use of gold leaf.
 Gold elements in the Wordhord can shimmer in the same way when you move your device.
 (This feature can be turned on in settings.)

 The Wordhord aims to be accessible to all with support for Dynamic Type, Reduced Motion and VoiceOver.